ellailan/pm/prompts.md

 When I show up to the board, I want it to ask me to log in every time.

 **Result:**
-- Changed auth cookie from persistent 7-day session (maxAge) to session cookie
+- Changed the auth cookie from a persistent 7-day session (`maxAge`) to a session cookie
-- Removed `maxAge` property from cookie options in login route
+- Removed the `maxAge` property from cookie options in the login route
-- Cookie now expires when browser is closed
+- The cookie now expires when the browser is closed
 - Users must log in on each new browser session

 ## Prompt 33 — Neo-Brutalism Design Overhaul